The minimum standard of energy efficiency of certain non-domestic rented property is a rating of E or above

 See the 'Energy Performance Certificates' guide for more details.

 The Regulations contain similar requirements for domestic properties, although commencement dates are different.
 Where a property is of mixed use, in that it contains both residential and commercial units (such as a shop with a flat / flats above), and these are let separately, the relevant provisions for domestic property will apply to the flats, and the non-domestic requirements to the shop.
-If the property is let as a whole then the landlord will need to examine the tenancy to determine whether it is a residential or commercial lease.
+If the property is let as a whole, the landlord will need to examine the tenancy to determine whether it is a residential or commercial lease.

-If the EPC for the property currently shows a rating of F or G, then the landlord must make improvements to bring the property up to an E rating before the relevant date.
+If the EPC for the property currently shows a rating of F or G, the landlord must make improvements to bring the property up to an E rating before the relevant date.

-If the tenant has a right to renew under the Landlord and Tenants Act 1954, the Regulations do not interfere with these rights, therefore neither the tenant nor the landlord can use the non-compliance as a justification for refusing to renew, or terminating the lease early.
+If the tenant has a right to renew under the Landlord and Tenants Act 1954, the Regulations do not interfere with these rights; therefore, neither the tenant nor the landlord can use the non-compliance as a justification for refusing to renew, or terminating the lease early.

 To improve the energy efficiency of a building there are a number of possible improvements that may have been recommended by the energy assessor compiling the EPC, or can be obtained through a surveyor or other energy efficiency advisor.
 This may include improvements or extensions to heating and ventilation systems, insulation, glazing, etc.